Caroline Means: International

 She has represented the United States on various youth national teams at the under-20, under-18, under-17, and under-15 levels.
 She played at the CONCACAF U-17 World Cup qualifiers in Florida and saved a penalty kick to beat Costa Rica.

 Post-Playing career

-On February 27, 2018, Means announced that she had accepted the position as Goalkeeper Coach for the University of Tulsa Golden Hurricane Women's Soccer Team becoming the program's first full-time Goalkeeper Coach.
+On February 27, 2018, Means announced that she had accepted the position as Goalkeeper Coach for the Tulsa Golden Hurricane women's soccer becoming the program's first full-time Goalkeeper Coach.

 Personal life

-She is married to Baltimore Orioles pitcher John Means.
+She married Baltimore Orioles pitcher John Means in November 2019.
 They welcomed their first child, a son, in 2020.
-Means is a Christian.

 Means is an ambassador for The Young and Brave Foundation, a non-profit organization that supports children with cancer.